 The NFC Beginner's Course

-Northampton Fencing Club runs Beginner's Courses five times a year (see the dates below).
-We take anyone over the age of 12.
+Northampton Fencing Club runs Beginner's Courses five times a year.
+We take anyone aged 11 or over.
 The course is aimed at all ages and levels of fitness, and is intended to be a short introduction to foil fencing.
-You will be in a small group of no more than approximately 12 beginners, which at times is broken down further into pairs.
+You will be in a small group of no more than approximately 16 beginners, which at times is broken down further into pairs.

 The course runs for 8 weeks, 7pm-8pm every Thursday at The Pitsford Road Sports Centre, Moulton College, Moulton (see the Find Us page for more details).